iee-ihu-gr-course1941/ADISE22_185166/README.md

 - [x] Dynamic creation of tables within the database
 - [x] Dynamic drop of tables after game end or restart
 - [x] Implementation of all cards (Rank, Suit)
+- [x] Implementation of a function library
+- [x] Creation of the first game logic

 <p align="right">(<a href="#readme-top">back to top</a>)</p>